filesender/filesender/docs/v3.0/install/index.md

 but is not part of any release yet you might like to checkout the `development` branch which contains all merged updates.

-The version 3.0 alpha series has an updated UI using Bootstrap.
-Similar to the master and development there are `master3` and `development3` which are the latest release and current development code respectively.

-In the example code below I am going to use the latest release in the 2.x series.
+In the example code below I am going to use the latest release in the 3.x series.
 You can see the tag (version string) that you need for git to get an explicit version by looking on the [Releases](https://github.com/filesender/filesender/releases) page and on the left will be the tag shown for every release next to a little